sims-lab/CapCruncher/docs/installing.rst

     conda env create -f environment.yml
     conda activate cc

-4) If you intend to use a cluster e.g. SunGrid engine/SLURM add the path to the DRMAA interface to your .bashrc:
+4) (Highly Recommended) If you intend to use CapCruncher with a computational cluster e.g. SunGrid engine/SLURM add the path to the `DRMAA interface <https://en.wikipedia.org/wiki/DRMAA>`_ to your .bashrc:

 ::

-    # Access to the DRMAA library: https://en.wikipedia.org/wiki/DRMAA
-    echo "export DRMAA_LIBRARY_PATH=/<full-path>/libdrmaa.so" >> ~/.bashrc

     # You can get this value from your configured environment:
     env | grep DRMAA_LIBRARY_PATH

     # or just look for the library:
     find / -name "*libdrmaa.so"

+    # To insert this path into your .bashrc
+    echo "export DRMAA_LIBRARY_PATH=/<full-path>/libdrmaa.so" >> ~/.bashrc

+    # An example for users of the CBRG computational cluster
+    echo "export DRMAA_LIBRARY_PATH=/usr/lib64/libdrmaa.so" >> ~/.bashrc

 Installation